 Audi did know it had to do something about the efficiency of the A4, though.
 The old BMW 3-Series had it beat here, and the new one was only likely to improve.
-In come revised engines, with an average 11 per cent better fuel economy, plus a TDI that does over 65mpg.
+In come revised engines, with an average 11 per cent better fuel economy, plus a TDI that now does over 67mpg.
 Job done?

 It is entirely possible for a car to be that bit too competent: the A4 is proof of this.
-If you’re after an efficient, premium, mid-size saloon, we can offer few reasons not to buy an A4, particularly one of the superfrugal diesels (the best-selling 2.0 TDI, bafflingly, spans four power outputs: 136bhp, 143bhp, 163bhp and 177bhp).
+If you’re after an efficient, premium, mid-size saloon, we can offer few reasons not to buy an A4, particularly one of the superfrugal diesels (the best-selling 2.0 TDI, bafflingly, spans four power outputs: 136bhp, 150bhp, 163bhp and 177bhp).
 But, like a goody-two-shoes teacher’s pet, the A4 is so irritatingly correct.
 It’s coldly, rationally competent in just about every department, which does leave it lacking in character.

 At least this thorough competence means it is a sight better than older Audis, although it still can’t ride with a Jaguar’s lightness of touch, nor offer the fingertip engagement of a BMW 3-Series.
 Even the fact it trades a few microns of dynamism for such fine motorway refinement is disarmingly sensible though.
 It’s a machine bigger on function than driving fun.

 On the inside

 Quality is up inside, says Audi, with the optimised line of SE, SE Technik, S line and Black Edition trims all showing better quality throughout.
 As it was already arguably the best interior in the junior exec sector, this bodes very well indeed.
 Audi also says it’s easier to use, with fewer buttons and greater logic for the MMI control system.